vnesek/nmote-smpp/README.md

 Changes
 -------

+1.7.2 Upgraded commons collections to 3.2.2.
+Version 3.2.1 has a CVSS 10.0 vulnerability.
+      Thanks to Glenn Lewis for bringing the issue up.

 1.7.1 New sample class (SmscConnection), starting point for integration into other projects.
       Added MessageState constants.
 Fixed DCS UCS-2 unicode decoding/encoding.
 Few javadoc typos and few